Gartons Limited: Chairmen and directors

 The eldest of the three Garton brothers, Robert Garton, was the first chairman of Gartons Limited.
 He died in February 1950, aged 91, a widower with no children.
 He was succeeded by the youngest brother, Thomas R. Garton, who died in May 1956.
 His son, John, was chairman from August 1963 until September 1965.
 Dr John Garton, the middle of the three brothers, was never, a director.

-Nine members of the Miln family were involved with the business over a period of seventy five years.
+Nine members (four generations) of the Miln family were involved with the business over a period of seventy five years.